deriveitCreator/deriveit/README.md

 	- `/downloadedFonts`: this folder contains local fonts.
 	- `/setCookie`: contains the code for changing the design number and storing it in cookies.
 	- `/sendEmail`: contains the api to email client feedback to me.
-	- `/getTopicLinks`: Contains a `POST` function which gets all the subtopics and articler title of a particular topic.
+	- `/getTopicLinks`: contains a `POST` function which gets all the subtopics and article title of a particular topic.
-	- All the other folders (except for `getArticleContent`) stores article content.
-Article content gets sent to the user (when requested) using the API in `getArticleContent` folder.
+	- `/contents`: contains all article contents.

 ### [topic], [subTopic] and [article] folders